pgdogdev/docs/docs/features/sharding/sharding-functions.md

 data_type = "bigint"
 ```

-All queries referencing the `user_id` column will be automatically sent the matching shard(s) and data in those tables will be split between all shards evenly.
+All queries referencing the `user_id` column will be automatically sent to the matching shard(s) and data in those tables will be split between all shards evenly.

 <!-- For hash-based sharding, to achieve the same inside the database, you can use the `satisfies_hash_partition` function: -->